negrel/allelua/README.md

     * Stable, based on Lua 5.1 with a few 5.2 compatibility features
 * Easy concurrency:
     * No async/await
-    * Write concurrent code like single threaded code (using goroutines)
+    * Write concurrent code like single threaded code using structured concurrency
 * Secure by default (**planned**)
 * Batteries included:
     * Linter